varmox/ygeonline/content/post/vsan-2-node.md

 toc: false # Controls if a table of contents should be generated for first-level links automatically.
 # menu: main
 usePageBundles: false # Set to true to group assets like images in the same folder as this post.
-featureImage: "/images/path/file.jpg" # Sets featured image on blog post.
+#featureImage: "/images/path/file.jpg" # Sets featured image on blog post.
-featureImageAlt: 'Description of image' # Alternative text for featured image.
+#featureImageAlt: 'Description of image' # Alternative text for featured image.
-featureImageCap: 'This is the featured image.' # Caption (optional).
+#featureImageCap: 'This is the featured image.' # Caption (optional).
-thumbnail: "/images/path/thumbnail.png" # Sets thumbnail image appearing inside card on homepage.
+#thumbnail: "/images/path/thumbnail.png" # Sets thumbnail image appearing inside card on homepage.
-shareImage: "/images/path/share.png" # Designate a separate image for social media sharing.
+#shareImage: "/images/path/share.png" # Designate a separate image for social media sharing.
-codeMaxLines: 10 # Override global value for how many lines within a code block before auto-collapsing.
+codeMaxLines: 50 # Override global value for how many lines within a code block before auto-collapsing.
 codeLineNumbers: false # Override global value for showing of line numbers within code block.
 figurePositionShow: true # Override global value for showing the figure label.
 categories: